U.S. VP Biden visits divided Cyprus, urges a peace deal

 “The discovery of hydrocarbons in the Cypriot (waters) could position Cyprus, we believe, as an energy and economic leader in the region,” a senior U.S. administration official said before the visit.

-Cyprus has licensed a U.S. company, Noble, to drill for natural gas after discoveries off its southern coast.
-It has also licensed European companies ENI and Total to search for gas.
+Cyprus has licenced a U.S. company, Noble, to drill for natural gas after discoveries off its southern coast.
+It has also licenced European companies ENI and Total to search for gas.

 U.S. support for further European Union sanctions on Russia over the annexation of Crimea would also feature prominently in talks, sources said.